docker/docs/configuration.md

 appropriate to the selected method.

-You can either use the storage specific input boxes to configure the most common settngs for local filesystem, S3 or Azure storage backends, or use the full Yaml configuration file upload to have more detailed control.
+You can either use the storage specific input boxes to configure the most common settngs for local filesystem, S3, Azure, or openstack Swift storage backends, or use the full Yaml configuration file upload to have more detailed control.

 You can view the current `storage.yaml` file on your Docker Trusted Registry Docker host in the `/usr/local/etc/dtr/`